 Flat-rack wagons: Check for hazards, such as broken rack boards or stringers, protruding nails, and splinters.
 Make needed repairs and load uniformly to avoid tipping.

 Forage or ensilage wagons: Watch the added hazards of power shafts, pulleys, gears, beaters, augers, and conveyors.
 Keep shields in place and allow no one to enter the wagon while the power is on.
-Turn off the power at the tractor before inspecting or doing maintenance.
+Turn off the power at the tractor before inspecting or doing maintenance on the wagon.

 Rear and side dump wagons: Never crawl under or put an arm or head under a raised bed unless it is securely blocked.
 When dumping, keep everyone back.
 Start the load sliding before reaching full height to reduce the chance of tipping.
 Unload on a level surface.